dougeby/IntuneDocs/intune/reports-nav-intune-date-warehouse.md

 ## Interacting with the API

-The API requires must authorize with Azure AD.
+The API requires authorization with Azure AD.
 Azure AD uses OAuth 2.0.
 Once authorized, you can get data from the API using an HTTP GET verb and contacting the exposed entity collections.
 For details see:

  -  [Authorization](reports-api-authorization.md)
  -  [API URL Structure](reports-api-url-structure.md)

 ## Intune Data Warehouse data model

 OData defines an abstract data model and a protocol that let any client access information exposed by any data source.
-The data model documentation topic contains an explanation of the namespaces, entities, and return objects in the Intune Data warehouse data model.
+The data model documentation topic contains an explanation of the namespaces, entities, and return objects in the Intune Data Warehouse data model.
 For more information, see [Data Warehouse Data Model](reports-ref-data-model.md).

 ## For more information